 - Complete and pass two tests:

-- Complete sample shop drawings: shop drawings illustrating samples corresponding to the QCP licenses you are applying for must meet the AWS
+- Complete sample shop drawings: Shop drawings illustrating samples corresponding to the QCP licenses you are applying for must meet the AWI Standards

 - Licensing inspection: Once the previous steps and the required fabrication are complete, a QCP representative will contact you to arrange a visit to your facility.
 They will assess the licensing samples you have fabricated per the Minimum Sample Criteria (MSC), and visit two projects completed within the last two years.
 Those projects are inspected for general workmanship rather than compliance with the Standards and to verify that your company transacts business with the public